sensiblecodeio/csv-to-cantabular-metadata-2021/CENSUS_METADATA.md

 # Processing 2021 census metadata

 ## CSV metadata files

+The raw metadata are provided as a set of CSV files, the format and arrangement of which has been specified by the ONS.

 The CSV files contain metadata for:
  - **databases** which correspond to Cantabular **datasets**